 Should You Kill Honeybees?

-honeybee shortage There’s one huge caveat to this advice: Don’t kill bees.
+There’s one huge caveat to this advice: Don’t kill bees.
 If you actually have a honeybee hive rather than a wasp’s or hornet’s nest, you should call a beekeeper, who will likely be happy to take the bees off your hands.
 They might to do it for free, since they benefit from having more bees in their stock.
 UPDATE: If the beehive is difficult to get to (in a wall, for example), the beekeeper will likely ask for (and deserve) a removal fee.
 Far better to pay a beekeeper to do it right than an exterminator to do it halfway (and a beekeeper in the comments says an old hive with dead bees actually smells quite attractive to more bees…so an exterminator is only a temporary solution anyway.)
 At this point in history, we’re in a bit of a honeybee crisis – they’re dying in droves and puzzling scientists and beekeepers, and the state of our food supply is at risk.
 Wasps can also pollinate and even kill pesky insects in your garden, so if their hive isn’t in a dangerous location, leave them alone, too.
 No bees, no pollination, no food.
 So please, identify your targets before you shoot.
-If they’re cute little honeybees, small and grey, like this one: honeybee on flower
+If they’re cute little honeybees, small and grey, like this one:

 Don’t shoot.
 Call in an expert.